Skip to content

 Understanding teenage behaviours

-The teenage years can be a challenging time for youngsters who are adapting to unprecedented physical, hormonal and psychological changes.
-It is an equally difficult time for parents, who do their best to support their children but who can face a variety of challenging behaviours.
+The teenage years can be a challenging time for young people, as they adapt to significant physical, hormonal and psychological changes.
+It can also be a difficult period for parents, who want to support their children but may find themselves dealing with behaviours that feel hard to understand or manage.

-Over the last 10 years the teenage brain has been the subject of considerable research by neuroscientists and their findings are causing us to review some long-held assumptions about teenagers and how and why they behave the way they do.
+Over the past ten years, the teenage brain has been the focus of growing research by neuroscientists.
+These findings are helping to challenge some long-held assumptions about adolescence and shed new light on why teenagers behave the way they do.

-The session will also consider the support available to parents through Bank Workers Charity as well as identifying other sources of information and assistance.
+The session will also outline the support available to parents and teenagers through Bank Workers Charity, alongside other trusted sources of information and help.

 Webinar overview:

-• Support available from the Bank Workers Charity for teenagers and their parents
+• What support Bank Workers Charity offers for parents and teenagers

 • Other sources of support and information